programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 In the index.html file, **after** the import, you will declare the variables (with **let**), call and define the init() and other necessary functions.
 Variables are generally declared outside function definitions, but sometimes will be declared within a function definition if the variable is only referred to within the function definition.

-**Find** the following code.
+**Find** the following code:

 ```
 let container;
 ```

-The line of code above should be **changed** to the following.
+The line of code above should be **changed** to the following:

 ```
 let container, camera, scene, renderer;
 ```

-**After** the following line of code.
+**After** the following line of code:
 ```
 init(); // initialise scene
 ```

-You need to **add** the following code.
+You need to **add** the following code:
 ```
 animate(); // updates scene by constant rendering
 ```

 Note that functions are defined within ```{}```.
 Be careful of where these are when pasting code.

-**Within** the init function definition **after** the following code.
+**Within** the init function definition **after** the following code:
 ```
 document.body.appendChild( container );
 ```

-You need to **add** the following code.
+You need to **add** the following code:
 ```
 // make scene and set background colour
 scene = new THREE.Scene();
 scene.background = new THREE.Color( 0xf7d382 ); // use the hexcode of any colour you want.
 // make camera, set its start position
 camera = new THREE.PerspectiveCamera( 50, window.innerWidth / window.innerHeight, 0.1, 10 ); //arguments are: vertical field of view, aspect, near plane, far plane.
 Note the aspect depends on the users window size.
 camera.position.set( 0, 1.6, 3 ); // arguments: x, y, z Values in metres.
 Approximates a persons eye level (designed for VR)

 // make renderer and use users browser window values to set pixel ratio and size
 renderer = new THREE.WebGLRenderer( { antialias: true } );
 renderer.setPixelRatio( window.devicePixelRatio ); // Don't change this code.
 renderer.setSize( window.innerWidth, window.innerHeight ); // Don't change this code.
 container.appendChild( renderer.domElement );

 ```

 You need to add the animate and render function definitions.

-**After** the init function definition, i.e. after the following code.
+**After** the init function definition, i.e. after the following code:
 ```
 container.appendChild( renderer.domElement );
 }
 ```
-You need to **add** the following code.
+You need to **add** the following code:
 ```
 // Constant loop of rendering.
 function animate() {
  renderer.setAnimationLoop( render );
 }
 // Called in loop by animate(), draws the scene in 2D as viewed by the camera at the camera's current position.
 function render() {
  renderer.render( scene, camera );
 }

 ```